thesis/cent/README.md

 - `asRatio()` - Convert to RationalNumber ratio
 - `invert()` - Swap numerator and denominator
 - `equals(other)` - Check equality (including time for timed prices)
+- `toExchangeRate(options?)` - Convert to ExchangeRate with configurable precision and base currency selection

 ### `ExchangeRate`